StanfordLegion/regent-lang.org/tutorial/03_global_vars.md

 {% highlight regent %}
 local x = 2
 task print_x()
-  c.printf("value of x is %d\n", x) -- ok, x is replaced by 2 at compile time end
+  format.println("value of x is {}", x) -- ok, x is replaced by 2 at compile time end
 {% endhighlight %}